joaoag/bank_tech_test/README.md

 * Each method & class is (almost) as small as possible (see above)

 Common Problems Avoided:
- One or two classes that do all the work
+ One or two classes that do all the work <br/>
- One class is significantly longer than all of the others Most methods don't return anything, instead they modify instance variables The feature tests don't use a test framework (e.g. RSpec or Jasmine) The decimal points are missing on the end of the numbers The tests only pass today, because the dates aren't mocked or passed in as arguments Transaction is abbreviated to `trans` or `txn`
+ One class is significantly longer than all of the others <br/>
+ Most methods don't return anything, instead they modify instance variables<br/>
+ The feature tests don't use a test framework (e.g. RSpec or Jasmine)<br/>
+ The decimal points are missing on the end of the numbers<br/>
+ The tests only pass today, because the dates aren't mocked or passed in as arguments<br/>
+ Transaction is abbreviated to `trans` or `txn`<br/>
- A Transaction class that has a method that prints itself
+ A Transaction class that has a method that prints itself<br/>

-Additional Requirements:
+**Additional Requirements:**

 Testing:
   * Where possible always testing for behaviour, rather than state
   * Test descriptions read clearly